-If Karl Rove had lived in ancient Rome, he might have written something like Commentariolum Petitiones, a down-and-dirty electioneering guide from 64 B.C. just published in English by Princeton University Press as How to Win an Election: An Ancient Guide for Modern Politicians.
-The Machiavellian little guidebook—translated by classicist Philip Freeman, who will speak about it this Saturday at the Villa—provides crystal-clear advice on how to bluster, maneuver, and charm your way into political office.
+If Karl Rove had lived in ancient Rome, he might have written something like Commentariolum Petitiones, a down-and-dirty electioneering guide from 64 B.C. published in English by Princeton University Press as How to Win an Election: An Ancient Guide for Modern Politicians.
+The Machiavellian little guidebook translated by classicist Philip Freeman, provides crystal-clear advice on how to bluster, maneuver, and charm your way into political office.

 The author of How to Win an Election may have been Quintus Cicero, brother of Rome’s greatest orator Marcus Cicero.
 In 64 B.C.
 Marcus was running for consul, the loftiest office in the Roman Republic.
 A high-profile defense lawyer, he possessed a brilliant mind and an expensive education, but lacked military credentials and hailed from a family of provincial nobodies.
 Would the political elites of Rome support such an upstart?

 Enter the fiery and ambitious Quintus, who sets Marcus straight with 58 commands ranging from maintaining a pleasant expression and manner (“You can be rather stiff at times.
 You desperately need to learn the art of flattery”) to wooing vested interests (“Never let them think you are a populist”).